-Since 2001, the KNH has been facing a current-account deficit, as is depicted in Figure 1.
+Since 2001, the KNH has been facing a current-account deficit.
+It recorded a deficit of 700 billion yen in 2001, and the deficit would be 4.2 trillion yen in 2002.
 It is estimated that the current-account deficit will persist for a long time, unless radical remedies are made in the KNH financing.